 The letter said the State Department was “undertaking a comprehensive effort” to clear its backlog of requests and was thus writing to “inquire whether you are still interested in pursuing this case.”

-The article goes on to point out that the State Department is one of the few federal agencies that has yet to respond to Obama’s open government memo, and that the “median response for complex FOIA requests is 228 days.”
-In other words, this is not an institution that is accustomed to transparency and openness.
-(Let’s not even bring up its reaction to Wikileaks.)
-But it’s not just the State Department; Vivek Wadhwa of the Washington Post recently declared “the death of open government” in the United States following the resignation of the country’s Chief Information Officer and the slashed budget of Data.gov.
-The United States is hardly in a position to preach to others about the virtues of opening up government.
+The article notes that the State Department is one of the few federal agencies that has yet to respond to Obama’s open government memo, and that the “median response for complex FOIA requests is 228 days.”
+It’s not just the State Department; Vivek Wadhwa of the Washington Post recently declared “the death of open government” in the United States following the resignation of the country’s Chief Information Officer and the slashed budget of Data.gov.
+The United States is not in a position to preach to others about the virtues of opening up government.

 Tomorrow’s meeting should give transparency activists a better idea as to whether the OGP offers a mechanism to put greater international pressure on federal governments — including the United States and Brazil — to become more transparent, or if this is just one more venue for politicians to be politicians.
 The responsibility is also in our hands.
 We must use both carrots and sticks to advocate for government openness grounded in reality, not symbolism.